lugu/qiloop/doc/NOTES.md

 - the type of the arguments
 - the type of the returned value

-Those types are described in the structure call MetaObject (which is returned by the method `metaObject`) using character strings called *signatures*.
-Understanding those signatures is fundamental in order to communicate with an object.
-The next section explains the format of those signatures.
+Those types are described using a strings characters called *signatures*.
+Understanding the format of the signature is required to know what to read and write in the payload of a message.
+The next section explains the signature format.

 ## Signatures

-A signature is a string representing a type.
+A signature is a string which describes a type.
 Signatures are used in different places of the protocol.
-It can represents:
+A signature can represents:

 - the type of a signal

-- the type of the arguments to a method as well as the return type of the method.
+- the type of the arguments of a method

+- the type of the data returned by a method call.

-- the concrete type of a value when it is serialized.
+- the concrete type of a `value` when it is serialized (`value`s are detailed explained below).

 ### Types